muvavarirwa/p3_collab-compet/README.md

 print('There are {} agents.
 Each observes a state with length: {}'.format(states.shape[0], state_size))

 print('The state for the first agent looks like:', states[0])

+#### 4. Running the Training sessions

+1. Launch the "Tennis-64x512.v_0.2.ipynb" notebook

+2. From menu, select Kernel -> Reset & Run All